ruifelixpereira/azure-iot-operations-labs/README.md

 # Lab 5.
 Create a dataflow to send data to the cloud

-First we need to create an Azure Event Hub for where we will send events using Kafka protocol.
+First, we need to create an Azure Event Hub for where we will send events using Kafka protocol.

 ```bash
 cd lab05-to-cloud-dataflow